100xdevs-cohort-2/assignments/README.md

-In this repo i am solving the assignments of the Harkirat's 100xdev
+In this repo i am solving the assignments of the Harkirat's 100xdev cohort.